Tōseiha: Background

 The Empire of Japan had enjoyed economic growth during The First World War but this ended in the early 1920s with the Shōwa financial crisis.
 Social unrest increased with the growing polarization of society and inequalities, with the labor unions increasingly influenced by socialism, communism and anarchism, but the industrial and financial leaders of Japan continued to get wealthier through their inside connections with politicians and bureaucrats.
 The military was considered "clean" in terms of political corruption, and elements within the army were determined to take direct action to eliminate the perceived threats to Japan created by the weaknesses of liberal democracy and political corruption.

-Hideki Tojo, the Prime Minister of Japan during much of World War II, was a member of the Tōseiha.

-An ultranationalist faction within the army called the Kōdōha (Imperial Way) was formed by General Sadao Araki and his protégé, Jinzaburō Masaki, who envisioned a return to an idealized pre-industrialized, pre-westernized Japan.
-The Tōseiha formed in reaction to the radical Kōdōha and attempted to represent the more conservative and moderate elements within the army.
+The roots of the Tōseiha lie in the Baden-Baden Pact of 1921, where Tetsuzan Nagata, Yasuji Okamura, and Toshiro Obata agreed to modernize the army and end domain-based cliques.

+However, the coalition fractured over the strategy for Japan’s expansion.
+Toshiro Obata and his followers (the emerging Kōdōha) argued for the hokushin-ron ("Northern Expansion Doctrine") against the Soviet Union under the belief that Manchuria and Siberia was in Japan's sphere of interest, that communism posed a greater threat to the Shinto religion and the Emperor's divinity and believing that a conflict into southern China would drain the resources necessary for a pre-emptive strike against the northern enemy.
+Conversely, Tetsuzan Nagata and the Tōseiha argued that Japan must have a cautious defense expansion towards the south known as Nanshin-ron ("Southern Expansion Doctrine") to secure resources and industrial capacity of Manchuria and China and argued that the main obstacles to Japanese ambitions were the United States and the British Empire controlling the Pacific.

 The Tōseiha and Kōdōha both adopted ideas from totalitarian and fascist political philosophies, and shared the fundamental ideals that national defense must be strengthened through a reform of national politics and espoused a strong skepticism for political party politics and representative democracy.
-Although the factions shared key ideals, opposition was based on how to achieve them.
+Although the factions shared key ideals, their differences was based on how to achieve them.
+The Kōdōha (Imperial Way) envisioned a return to an idealized pre-Industrialization, pre-Westernized Japan, while the Tōseiha favored industrialization and modernization at the time.

+Terminology

+The phrase "Control Faction" has occasionally been used more loosely in English encyclopedias to describe the army establishment of the 1920s under Kazushige Ugaki.
+However, Nagata had organized his coalition in opposition to Ugaki.